quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part21_Looking_Deeper.md

 #### Semi-Gradient TD(0)

-Semi-gradient TD(0) was first explored by Sutton (1984, 1988), as part of the linear TD(\(\lambda\)) algorithm.
+Semi-gradient TD(0) was first explored by Sutton (1984, 1988), as part of the linear TD($\lambda$) algorithm.
 The term "semi-gradient" to describe these bootstrapping methods is new to the second edition of this book.

 :p What was the initial exploration of semi-gradient TD(0) by Sutton?
 ??x
-Sutton initially explored semi-gradient TD(0) as part of the linear TD(\(\lambda\)) algorithm.
+Sutton initially explored semi-gradient TD(0) as part of the linear TD($\lambda$) algorithm.
 The term "semi-gradient" to describe these bootstrapping methods is new to the second edition of this book. x??

 ---